dwarfhq/laravel-meilitools/README.md

 $ composer test:coverage
 $ open tests/_reports/index.html
 ```

+## Career

+Dwarf A/S is a digital agency based in Copenhagen (Denmark) and established January 1st 2000.

+We're always looking for new talent, so have a look at our [website](https://dwarf.dk/career/php-developer) for job openings.

 ## License
 The MIT License (MIT).
 Please see [License File](LICENSE) for more information.